ArthurSouzaC/ADCHell/README.md

 # ADCHell
-Application that uses the Riot Games API to provide information and data about the League of Legends game, such as summoner profiles and champion information.
+Next.js application that uses the Riot Games API to provide information and data about the League of Legends game, such as summoner profiles and champion information.

 Riot Games API: https://developer.riotgames.com/